ctkjose/v-book/src/en/structs.md

 With **field promotion** the fields of the embedded structs (like `Point`, `Size`), are "promoted" to the embedding struct `Button`.
 This means you can access them directly on an instance of the outer struct as if they were its own fields.
 For example, the field `btn.x` comes from `Point.x`.

-Embedding also promotes the methods also.
-Like in our example we can use the method `Size.resize()` with `Button`.
+Embedding also promotes the methods.
+In our example, we can use the method `Size.resize()` with `Button`.

-> Struct Embedding is a form of composition where we have a **"has-a" relationship** "Is-A" rather than classical inheritance ("is-a" relationship).

 If there's a name conflict (e.g., `Button` also had a field named `x`), or if you explicitly want to refer to the embedded struct as a whole, you can use its **type name** as the field name (e.g., `btn.Point`).
 This resolves ambiguity.